Phase 2 — Code Migration

 Duration: Hours — iterative, one component at a time | Orchestrator: Code Migration Orchestrator

-Requires: code-discovery-report from Phase 1 | Sandbox mode: Mock (no live SitecoreAI connection needed)
+Requires: Discovery complete | Sandbox mode: Mock (no live SitecoreAI connection needed)

 How Code Migration works